ysengoku/42-ft_transcendence/doc/front/ROUTER.md

 ## Overview

-- Maps URL paths to components.
+- Maps URL paths to corresponding components.
 - Supports both static (e.g., `/home`) and dynamic routes (e.g., `/profile/:id`).
-- Dynamically renders components.
+- Dynamically renders components based on the current route.
 - Updates browser history using `pushState` and `replaceState`.
-- Supports browser back/forward navigation.
+- Supports browser back/forward navigation by listening to the `popstate` event.

 ## Router Flow: From Navigation to Component Rendering